Keith & Kristyn Getty: 2012–2020 releases

-In 2012, The Gettys released Hymns for the Christian Life, a collection of music that most strongly represented the Gettys move to Nashville, Tennessee.
-The album is personal, both in terms of writing more hymns on how the gospel speaks to the issues of everyday life and moving away to a more acoustic musical style that blends the two cultures they live—Irish and American folk music.
+In 2012, The Gettys released Hymns for the Christian Life, a collection of music strongly portraying the Gettys move to Nashville.
+The album is personal, both in terms of writing more hymns on how the gospel speaks to the issues of everyday life and moving away to a more acoustic musical style blending the two cultures in which they live— from Northern Ireland and American folk music.
 The album was produced by Charlie Peacock and Ed Cash.
-The album featured guests artists including Alison Krauss, Ricky Skaggs and Máire Brennan.
+It features guests artists including Alison Krauss, Ricky Skaggs, and Máire Brennan.
 In 2014, The Greengrass Sessions EP was released as a supplement containing additional songs used on the Hymns for the Christian Life tour.
-This was a limited edition EP that contained recordings of the live tour band.
+It is a limited edition EP with recordings of the live touring band.

-The pair first performed at London's Royal Albert Hall in 2012 for the 40th anniversary of Prom Praise with the All Souls Orchestra and returned to the same venue in 2022 for the 50th anniversary concert.
-In 2013, they performed in Nashville at the Ryman Auditorium for the first time for a Saint Patrick’s Day concert.
+The pair first performed at Royal Albert Hall in 2012 for the 40th anniversary of Prom Praise with the All Souls Orchestra and returned to the same venue in 2022 for the 50th anniversary concert.
+In 2013, they performed at the Ryman Auditorium in Nashville for the first time for a Saint Patrick's Day concert.
 In the spring of 2013, the National Conference of The Gospel Coalition was held in Orlando, Florida.
-The Gettys arranged the music at this event with traditional and modern hymns, including several selections from their own catalog.
-This became a live album, as well as a printed songbook.
-The album was produced by Ed Cash, and features 13 previously released songs.
+The Gettys arranged the music at the event with traditional and modern hymns, including several selections from their own catalog.
+It became a live album as well as a printed songbook.
+The album was produced by Ed Cash and features 13 previously released songs.

 In 2016, the Gettys began work on their next album Facing a Task Unfinished.
 The album's title track is the hymn "Facing a Task Unfinished", which the Gettys were invited to re-write by OMF International from the original by Frank Houghton in 1931.
-The album was recorded at Ocean Way in Nashville, Tennessee.
-The album also features special guests Ladysmith Black Mambazo, Fernando Ortega, John Patitucci, and Chris Tomlin.
-The album was released on 17 June 2016.

-In 2018, Keith and Kristyn performed at the British Parliament’s annual National Prayer Breakfast at Westminster Hall.
-Together they led a worship service, singing songs like "Behold The Lamb" and "In Christ Alone".
-The audience included former UK prime minister Theresa May and the event was introduced by the former Speaker of the House of Commons, John Bercow.
+The album was recorded at Ocean Way in Nashville.
+It features special guests Ladysmith Black Mambazo, Fernando Ortega, John Patitucci, and Chris Tomlin.
+Facing a Task Unfinished was released on 17 June 2016.
+In 2018, Keith and Kristyn performed at British Parliament's annual National Prayer Breakfast at Westminster Hall.
+They led a worship service, singing songs including "Behold The Lamb" and "In Christ Alone".
+Former UK prime minister Theresa May was in the audience, and the event was introduced by the former Speaker of the House of Commons, John Bercow.